|

 Several prominent

-issued a joint
+Arizona Republicans issued a joint letter

-afternoon asking
+Wednesday afternoon asking Gov. Doug

-withhold funding and
+Ducey to withhold funding and begin

-against school
+legal action against school districts that

-not following state
+are not following state laws. |

 Aug.
 11, 2021 |